Review last updated June 2017 following Liftoff release 0.10.4

 At the end of the day, Liftoff is an incredible Drone Racing simulator.
 Customizing your own tracks, and sharing them with other people, makes this game infinitely replayable.
 Multiplayer allows you to compete with your friends and the rest of the world on a variety of courses.
 The graphics, feeling of flight, and customization add an incredible amount of depth to a well put together simulator.
 While it does come at a higher price compared to other simulators, the amount of content in unparalleled.
 If you have some extra prop cash to spend, Liftoff is a safe bet.

-Levels: 8 standard + track builder allowing for a near infinite course selection
+Levels: 9 standard + track builder allowing for a near infinite course selection and track customization

 Transmitter binding difficulty: High – many users have expressed difficulty using a Taranis with Liftoff.
 Likely a Taranis / OpenTX firmware issue, however the setup process and troubleshooting need work.